-Earlier this month, I attended BSidesNoVA in Arlington, where the keynote was Andrew Morris of GreyNoise.
+Earlier this month, I attended BSidesNoVA in Arlington, where the keynote was presented by Andrew Morris of GreyNoise.
 Using sensors distributed all over the world, GreyNoise collects…background noise…on the Internet.
 Basically, they watch and monitor activity that hits lots of hosts randomly – network mapping, port scanning, doorknob rattling.
 If you see someone trying to break into your SSH server, you can check GreyNoise to see if that person (well, their IP, anyway) has been seen doing such things in the past.

 In January 2020, they started seeing massive increases in background noise, especially in ICMP and incomplete TCP handshakes.
 This was discussed during the talk, along with how the noise seems to come and go, and it’s been driving them crazy.
 On September 17, GreyNoise dedicated their regular Storm Watch program on YouTube to the phenomenon, and they posted a blog entry about it the next day.